\

 - Donna

-- Tom Calwell and Myra Hirschberg have fifteen dance compositions, both composed solo and as a duo on their site.
+- Tom Calwell and Myra Hirschberg have eighteen dance compositions, both composed solo and as a duo on their site.

 - Dave

-Colestock includes eighteen of his compositions on his web
+Colestock includes nineteen of his compositions on his web

 site.